Clinics & Services

 The practice nurses carry out cardiovascular risk assessments (referral is from a doctor so please speak to a doctor if you believe there are indications that you need an assessment).
 We can offer advice on the main causes of heart disease: smoking, high blood pressure, a family history of heart attacks or stroke, high cholesterol and obesity.

 Our practice nurses do routine smears; they are carried out in accordance with guidance from the NHS Cervical Screening Programme.

 We are able to provide a wide range of contraception within the surgery.
 Our nurses and all the doctors can advise you during routine appointments on all aspects of contraception, pills (including emergency contraception), diaphragms, IUDs, coils and sterilisation.
-Dr Boden holds specialist qualifications in family planning that enables her to fit intrauterine devices (coils) and diaphragms.
+Dr Boden holds specialist qualifications in family planning that enables her to fit intrauterine devices (coils),diaphragms and contraceptive implants.
 This confidential service is available to patients of any age who require advice.

 Some arthritic joint conditions, as well as many chronic inflammatory conditions such as 'tennis elbow, may benefit from a steroid injection.
 Please see the doctors for further advice.

 During minor surgery appointments, the doctors can remove warts, some moles, and skin tags using simple surgical techniques.
 The Doctors are approved for minor surgery.
 These appointments should be booked after discussion with the doctors.